Air Fryer Polska Kielbasa Recipe (Fast, Flavorful & Foolproof)

 • Flip

-Open the basket and flip or shake the pieces to promote even browning.
+Shake the basket or flip the pieces halfway through to ensure even browning.

 • Continue Air Frying

-Cook for an additional 4-7 minutes or until the exterior is crisp and the sausage reaches an internal temperature of 160°F (71°C).
+Cook for an additional 4-7 minutes until the exterior is crisp and the sausage is heated through.

 • Glaze (Optional)

-If using a glaze toss the cooked kielbasa with it and return to the air fryer for 2-3 minutes to caramelize.
+If using a glaze toss the kielbasa and return to the air fryer for 2-3 minutes to caramelize.

 • Rest & Serve